The Midsummer Station: Writing and development

 After Owl City's previous album, All Things Bright and Beautiful (2011), sold 143,000 copies in the United States, Adam Young began working on demo tracks for The Midsummer Station in January 2012.
 Unlike his previous albums, Young worked with different songwriters and producers for the first time, including Stargate and Emily Wright.
 However, Young again collaborated with Matthew Thiessen for his third album in a row along with Ocean Eyes and All Things Bright and Beautiful.
 Young was initially scared of the thought of collaborating with others, "I've never worked with anybody before.
 I've done everything myself except for mastering.
 It's a big job for one guy, especially a perfectionist, so I knew I wanted to try to experiment with other people."
 The song "Dementia", which features Blink-182 singer Mark Hoppus, was mixed by Chris Lord-Alge.
 During the All Things Bright and Beautiful Tour in 2011, Young performed a new song entitled "I Hope You Think of Me", a track he was unsure would make the final track listing on the album.
 The song eventually appeared on his 2013 acoustic EP, The Midsummer Station - Acoustic.

+On March 22, 2012, Owl City announced that he plans to release his fourth album sometime in August.
 On May 15, 2012, Young released the Shooting Star extended play, which consisted of four songs that would be featured on The Midsummer Station.
 Many criticized the EP, saying it was very different from Young's previous works.
 On his blog, Young defended his choice for the new sound of the extended play and the album, stating that he believes "it's a bummer for an artist of any kind to hear, 'Yeah it's great but it's a lot like your previous work.' (...)
 Creativity is all about pushing boundaries and pressing onward".
-In an interview with PureVolume, Young stated that the tracks on this record are much darker, with more influence of his own dreams, nightmares and self-reflection.
+In an interview with AOL Music, Young stated that the tracks on this record are much darker, with more influence of his own dreams, nightmares and self-reflection, highlighting "Dementia" as an example.

 The album was originally planned to have a release date of August 14, 2012, worldwide, apart from the United Kingdom where it would be released on September 17, 2012.
 On June 21, 2012, it was announced that the worldwide release date would be pushed back to August 21, 2012, "due to some exciting developments," according to Young.
 On July 12, 2012, Young announced that the UK release date would be brought forward to August 20, 2012.
 The album was released on August 17 in other countries including Australia.